 One of the best examples of long-term investors holding stocks for many years is Warren Buffet, whose net worth briefly exceeded $100 billion this year.

-Companies also reward those who stay invested through means dividends, bonus shares, right issues, etc. A portion of the profits of a company is distributed as dividends for each share held.
+Companies also reward those who stay invested through means of dividends, bonus shares, right issues, etc. A portion of the profits of a company is distributed as dividends for each share held.

 — Stock Trading